-Since 2011, CR&T has committed $6.5 million to the Richard T. Silver Myeloproliferative Neoplasms (MPN) Center at Weill Cornell Medicine in New York City.
+Since 2011, CR&T has committed more than $7 million to the Richard T. Silver Myeloproliferative Neoplasms (MPN) Center at Weill Cornell Medicine in New York City.
 Our goal is to sustain the Center’s role as a world-class leader in research, treatment, and care for people with these blood cancers.
-Below, we focus on key MPN studies presented by Silver Center investigators at the Annual Meeting of the American Society of Hematology (ASH), which took place in December 2019 in Orlando, FL.
-Researchers will continue to build on this important work in the year ahead.
+Below, we focus on key MPN studies conducted by Silver Center investigators.

 Exploring the Role of Interferon